kevinlawler/KLSingleton/README.md

 ## Use

 1. Add the files to your project
-2. Import the header using  `#import "NSSingleton.h"`
+2. Import the header using  `#import "KLSingleton.h"`
-3. Subclass the NSSingleton class in the following way:
+3. Subclass the KLSingleton class in the following way:

 <pre>
-@interface MYSubclass : NSSingleton
+@interface MYSubclass : KLSingleton
 </pre>

 You may then retrieve the unique, ready-to-use instance of your class by calling any of the following methods: